Towards Browser Controls to Protect Cookies from Malicious Extensions

 \section{Introduction}

 Cookies remain a universal state management mechanism on the web.
 They allow servers to store data on the user's browser and for that data to be automatically returned in all subsequent requests \cite{rfc6265}.
-This allows servers to link related traffic into a single session and maintain data across the session.
+This enables the linking of related traffic into a session and the maintenance of data across it.

-A common and security-critical use of cookies is user authentication, where cookies store an authenticated user session ID and act as a replacement for credentials~\cite{dacosta2012one, calzavara2017surviving}.
-Naturally, this makes cookies a valuable target for attacks such as session hijacking, session fixation, and Cross-Site Request Forgery (CSRF).
-Session hijacking \cite{bugliesi2015cookiext, squarcina2023cookie, dacosta2012one} attempts to gain access to the user's account by stealing the value of their session cookie.
+A common and security-critical use of cookies is user authentication, where cookies store an authenticated user session ID and replace credentials in future traffic~\cite{dacosta2012one, calzavara2017surviving}.
+This makes cookies a valuable target for attacks such as session hijacking, session fixation, and Cross-Site Request Forgery (CSRF).
+Session hijacking \cite{bugliesi2015cookiext, squarcina2023cookie, dacosta2012one} attempts to gain access to the user's account by stealing the value of their ``session cookie''.
 These attacks are not limited to session cookies alone as non-session cookies can still leak users' private information \cite{sivakorn2016cracked}.
-Similarly, session fixation \cite{calzavara2017surviving, squarcina2023cookie, johns2011reliable} injects a malicious session cookie with a pre-known value into the user's browser.
-Once the user authenticates with the website, an adversary can use the pre-known ID to access the user's account.
-Finally, CSRF tricks the browser into issuing a cross-site request to perform some action as the user without their knowledge \cite{calzavara2017surviving, khodayari2022state, squarcina2023cookie}.
+Similarly, session fixation \cite{calzavara2017surviving, squarcina2023cookie, johns2011reliable} injects a malicious session cookie with a known value into the user's browser.
+Once the user authenticates with the website, an adversary can use the known value to access the user's account.
+CSRF tricks the browser into issuing a cross-site request to perform some action as the user without their knowledge \cite{calzavara2017surviving, khodayari2022state, squarcina2023cookie}.